At A Glance

 Clubs and Mount Tamalpais State Park

-Mount Tamalpais has been a haven for hiking and conservation clubs since the early 20th century, and it was the efforts of these impassioned individuals that helped make the area the first state park in California.
+Mount Tamalpais has been a haven for hiking and conservation clubs since the early 20th century.
 The park, established in 1927, was fully operational by 1930 thanks to the generosity of William Kent and his heirs, who donated a total of 1,000 acres over the course of 30 years, and land acquisition efforts by a number of groups.
 The first of these organizations, the Tamalpais Conservation Club, was formed in 1912 after two avid hikers, R.F.
 “Dad” O’Rourke and S.M.
 Houghton, stumbled upon hunters carrying the carcass of a young deer in Rock Spring.
 The men approached William Kent, who owned the area, and together they assembled a group of like-minded naturalists for the club’s first unofficial meeting on February 18, 1912.
 The TCC went on to sponsor cleanup campaigns, build trails and bridges and generally strive to live up to members’ self-imposed role of “Guardians of the Mountain.”
 In 1913 another notable group, the California Alpine Club (shown here on the stage road in 1917), formed to celebrate Mount Tam with hikes, picnics and a club-produced publication called Trails.
 The next year, Nature Friends, a Marin offshoot of the Vienna club Touristenverein Die Naturfreunde, made a home on the mountain; the club’s iconic Swiss-chalet lodge in Fern Canyon, a gathering place for hikers, is still fully operational, though it is currently closed to visitors.

 Miwoks and Legend